Iowa governor, aides appear in PR video for no-bid vendor

 State Hygienic Laboratory director Michael Pentella said through a University of Iowa spokesman that he was asked to participate in the video by the governor’s office and was not told how the material would be used.
 Pentella’s appearance — in which he calls Domo “a great planning tool” — may contradict a university policy limiting product endorsements.

-Domo, which helped launch the governor’s signature COVID-19 testing program, features the video and other marketing materials quoting Reynolds in a case study for prospective customers.
-It asks, “What if data could stop a viral hot spot?”
+Domo, which helped launch the governor’s signature COVID-19 testing program, featured the video and other materials in a case study for prospective customers.
+It asked, “What if data could stop a viral hot spot?”

 One lawyer experienced in state government said the video — which includes shots inside the Capitol and other state buildings — was “shameful on several grounds” if not illegal.